 This course promotes masters' level development of skills necessary to practice social work with diverse groups within organizations and communities.
+P: Admission to the MSW Program

 SOC WORK 707.
 Human Behavior and the Social Environment.
 2 Credits.

 Integration of theories and models examining the complexity of person/environment functioning with respect to individuals, families, small groups, organizations, and communities.